thelabuzov/100-days-of-code/log.md

 **Thoughts**: Today I have been programming for 6 hours without interruption.
 Managed to do a lot, but I was very tired.

 **Link(s) to work**: [OathJar](https://codlipa.github.io/100-days-of-code/code/017/oathjar)

+### Day 18: September 5, 2021

+**Today's Progress**: Today is a weekend, so I only managed to adapt header & hero sections and optimize code.

+**Thoughts**: Feel that soon I will be able to create any website, main thing is constant practice and practice again!

+**Link(s) to work**: [OathJar](https://codlipa.github.io/100-days-of-code/code/018/oathjar)